brugal/wolfcamql/README-wolfcam.txt

 -----------------------------------------------------------

 * cg_drawTeamOverlayLineOffset  Specifies spacing between team overlay lines.
 Value is percentage of line height.
+* cg_drawTeamOverlayMaxPlayers  -1 (default) shows an unlimited number of players in team players.
+A value greater than or equal to 0 sets the maximum number of players shown.
+Note that the maximum number of players shown is also limited by the demo protocol.
+Only quake live protocol 91 or greater can show more than 8.
+* cg_selfOnTeamOverlay  Same as quakelive:  (0: (default) don't show yourself in team overvaly, 1: show yourself in team overlay)

 * cg_scoreBoardStyle 0: like quakelive, 1 (default): switches the model icon for their best weapon icon, also prepends their accuracy before name,  2: switches model icon for country flags, also prepends their accuracy before name

 * cg_shotgunImpactSparks